Central European Film Club Fall 2019: Women in Central European Cinema

 Program Committee: Gregor Kokorz, Gyongy Heltai, Sylvia Chrobak, Simone Pfleger

-All showings take place at 3:30 pm in Tory 1-91
+All showings take place at 3:00 pm in Humanities Centre L-1

 FREE to attend and FREE popcorn will be served!
 Discussion session to follow showings!